-Tucked away in the heart of Scottsdale Civic Center Park you’ll find this upscale gastropub known for its filled-to-the-brim martinis, changing art displays and sleek design.
+Tucked away in the heart of the Scottsdale Civic Center you’ll find this upscale gastropub known for its filled-to-the-brim martinis, changing art displays and sleek design.
 AZ88’s floor-to-ceiling windows and spacious patio provide gorgeous views of the park’s lush lawns, public art installations and the Scottsdale Center for the Performing Arts.

 Onyx Bar’s sophisticated small plates and lineup of freshly made cocktails are stunners in their own right, but the real star of this show is the patio view.
 Overlooking the Four Seasons Resort Scottsdale at Troon North’s main courtyard, it’s a desert scene that’s at once completely dynamic and stop-you-in-your-tracks peaceful.

 Ask any local about their favorite hotel bar for a drink with a view and Jade Bar is bound to top the list.
 That’s because this lively lounge is the unofficial birthplace of Scottsdale’s craft cocktail scene, having stirred up fresh sips long before it was a “thing.”
 Post up on the outdoor patio and marvel at the sights and sounds of Paradise Valley below.

 Morning, noon or night, The Living Room at Hearth ’61 is serving up imaginative cocktails, local wines and Arizona brews.
 But the best time to visit is just before sunset, when Camelback Mountain is aglow with hues of red and orange.
 A mirror of its midcentury modern interior, the al fresco vibe at The Living Room is cozy and chic.